Nosto/nosto-magento/README.md

 ### 1.1.1
 * Top list category is no longer created automatically
 * 'nosto_id' attribute is no longer added as a product category attribute.
 * Placeholder image (if configured) is used in recommendations if actual product image is not available.

 ### 1.1.0
 * Support for tagging grouped products
-* New configuration setting for enabling/disabling collection of customer email-addresses
+* New configuration setting for enabling/disabling collection of customer email- addresses

 ### 1.0.6
 * Fix: install script could not create Top Sellers category while the "Use Flat Catalog Category" option was enabled

 ### 1.0.5
 * Dist package updated with correct metadata